20220856/RR-20220856.github.io/Technical-Support/Assignments/Case-Study.md

-# Technical Support Case Study - Identify Hardware for an Organisation
+# Technical Support Case Study - Establish a Network for an Organisation

 ### Task: Design a Network with the following requirements;